whatheheckisthis/whatheheckisthis/README.md

 Fixed-term uplift contractor operating an assurance practice.
 Engagements close evidence-based control gaps between operational environments and a defined, auditable target state — not ongoing improvement mandates.
 Each engagement produces a structured, assessor-navigable evidence pack.

->SIRA and IĀTŌ constitute the core assurance control and execution planes of the practice; frameworks, delivery phases, and control mappings are expressed through alignment to external governance standards.

 **Work rights:** New Zealand citizen · SCV 444 (unrestricted Australian work rights)

 **Status:** Pursuing accreditation · Available for fixed-term uplift engagements · Based in Auckland, available for remote work across Australia and New Zealand